Ditchburn Boats

 Ditchburn Boats is the popular name for a manufacturer of wooden pleasure craft launches and racing boats located in Gravenhurst, Ontario, on Lake Muskoka.
 At one time the company was the largest boat manufacturer in the lake region.
 Ditchburn operated from 1871 until approximately the 1930s building wooden rowboats and canoes early in its history, and later gasoline-powered launches.
-Ditchburn is particularly known for producing high-quality mahogany launches which have become highly prized by collectors in recent years.

 Early history

 The Ditchburn Pleasure Boats Ltd was established in 1871 on Lake Muskoka by Henry Ditchburn to build wooden pleasure boats and launches.
 Joined by his brothers, William, John, and Arthur began by building wooden rowboats in Lake Rosseau, and moved to in Gravenhurst, Ontario, in 1890.
 The company began building gasoline launches in 1898 along with rowboats.

 Launches

 In 1904 the enterprise was run by Henry's nephew, Herb Ditchburn, who partnered with Tom Greavette to reorganize the firm as the H. Ditchburn Boat Manufacturing Company.
 The firm built many custom-built gasoline launches along with some stock models, mostly consisting of rear-cockpit configuration with engine forward.
 In 1910 the company's line included 26 to 30 foot launches.
 In the late 1920s Ditchburn began selling forward-cockpit designs.
 His was the largest operation on Lake Muskoka, employing 30 men in 1921, expanding to 60 by 1923; sales building on the success of the company's Rainbow racing boats.
 Ditchburn met the ever-increasing demand for gasoline-powered launches by opening a second plant in Orillia, Ontario, in the mid-1920s, increasing employment to 130 men.
-Ditchburn's reputation for quality craftsmanship grew, opening its market to the United States, where eventually half the company's production was shipped.
+It expanded its market to the United States, where eventually half the company's production was shipped.

 The company was impacted by the Great Depression, experiencing its first layoff in July 1930.
 Slow orders were compounded by the opening of Greavette's boats in 1931, dividing a smaller market between two competitors.
 That year, two-thirds of the Gravenhurst plant had been laid off as orders declined, and a potentially lifesaving government order was produced at the larger Orillia shop because Gravenhurst was too small.
 The company succumbed to the Great Depression, folding in April 1932.
 It reorganized and reopened 9 March 1933 in a smaller plant.
 The company survived for a few years, but failed again in 1936, and was again reorganized.
 The company failed for a third and final time in 1938.

 Herb Ditchburn later went to work with Gar Wood during World War II, and died in 1950.